Amirtha2503/Cognizance/README.md

 The owners of the backery were motivated to encourage people to try out vegan food, especially baked products to show them that veganism doesn't have to be boring and plain.
 ### Future improvements
 Some future enhancements would be to:
-~ Improve the quality of the landing page
+\t ~ Improve the quality of the landing page
-~ Add more features to it
+\t ~ Add more features to it
-~ Create an acutal website
+\t ~ Create an acutal website